 What is Portland Veterans Acupuncture Project?

-Portland Veterans Acupuncture Project (PVAP) is a non-profit, no-charge acupuncture clinic that opened its doors beginning in October 2007 to military veterans and their companions.
+Portland Veterans Acupuncture Project (PVAP) is a non-profit, donation-only acupuncture clinic that opened its doors beginning in October 2007 to military veterans and their companions.
 All clinic expenses are paid for with donations from patients.
-This clinic is not affiliated with the VA and has no funding source.
+This clinic is not affiliated with the VA and has no other funding source.
 Our clinic is a group clinic with patients sitting in comfortable chairs in a large common room.
 Acupuncture needles are mostly placed in the ears or scalp, or occasionally in the hands or feet.
 No undressing is required, except that shoes or socks may be asked to be removed.

 The mission of PVAP is to provide acupuncture treatment to veterans and their families to heal the stress-related problems of civilian readjustment after deployment.
 We hope to show that acupuncture will improve the physical and mental well-being of veterans and their families.